thomasgalliker/ObjectDumper/README.md

 ### The Purpose of ObjectDumper
 Serialization, the process of converting a complex object to a machine-readable or over-the-wire transmittable string, is a technique often used in software engineering.
 A well-known serializer is Newtonsoft.JSON which serializes .NET objects to the data representation format JSON.

-ObjectDumper.NET provides pretty similar functionality:
+ObjectDumper.NET provides two excellent ways to visualize in-memory .NET objects:
-- ObjectDumper.NET serializes in-memory .NET objects to human-readable strings, often used to write complex C# objects to log files.
-See DumpStyle.Console.
+- **DumpStyle.Console**: serialize objects to human-readable strings, often used to write complex C# objects to log files.
-- ObjectDumper.NET serializes in-memory .NET objects to C# initializer code, which can be used to compile a C# object again.
-See DumpStyle.CSharp.
+- **DumpStyle.CSharp**: serialize objects to C# initializer code, which can be used to compile a C# object again.

 ### API Usage
 #### Dumping C# Objects to Console.WriteLine
-The following sample program shows how ObjectDumper can be used to write C# objects to the console output:
+The following sample program uses **DumpStyle.Console** to write C# objects to the console output:
 ```C#
 static void Main(string[] args)
 {